Articles on Objective Justification

 III.
 On the use of the term “Objective Justification”

-The use of the term “Justification” in this objective sense is not found in Scripture, nor in the Confessions or in the Lutheran Fathers.
-“Objective Justification” is thus a theological term used to describe a specific aspect in the locus of the doctrine of Justification, and essential to it, but which was not specifically in controversy in generations prior to the 19th century.
-Some object to the use of this term and would prefer that “Justification” only be used to refer to the justification of the individual by faith.
+Some object to the use of this term and would prefer that “justification” only be used to refer to the justification of the individual by faith.
 We do not object to this opinion, provided that the doctrine itself is still confessed.

 IV.
 Objective Justification in the Confessions

-The chief point of controversy regarding Objective Justification is whether faith apprehends the promise declared to all men that God has forgiven this sins of the world through the vicarious satisfaction of Christ, or rather whether it apprehends the promise to forgive the sins of the individual who believes, consequent to such faith.
-We confess that faith apprehends both the promise of the forgiveness of sins which are already declared by virtue of the suffering, death, and resurrection of Christ, and also the promise that God personally forgives the sins of those who believe in Christ the Mediator, regenerates them, and receives them into grace.
+The chief point of controversy regarding Objective Justification is whether faith apprehends the promise, declared to all men in the means of grace, that God has forgiven this sins of the world through the vicarious satisfaction of Christ; or rather whether faith apprehends a promise to forgive the sins of the individual who believes, consequent to such faith.

 “When the Lord Jesus came he forgave all men the sin that none could escape and by shedding his blood canceled the bond that stood against us.